 Wife, mom, doctor, senator — Kelli Ward has a lot to be proud of.
 From humble beginnings as a coal miner's granddaughter in West Virginia, Dr. Kelli Ward is a graduate of Duke University, the West Virginia School of Osteopathic Medicine, and A.T.
 Still University.
-While in medical school, she met her husband Michael who serves in the Arizona Air National Guard, and together they decided to build their family and their businesses in Arizona.
+While in medical school, she met her husband Michael, an emergency physician who has served for over 33 years in the US Air Force and Air National Guard.
+In 1999 they moved to Lake Havasu City, Arizona where they built their family and their businesses.

-In 2012, Kelli entered politics by running for a seat in the Arizona State Senate and was unopposed for reelection in 2014.
-While serving in office, she continued to practice medicine in the emergency department in Lake Havasu City and Kingman, Arizona.
+Kelli entered politics by running for a seat in the Arizona State Senate in her effort to defeat Obamacare.
+After winning a tough primary election in 2012, she was unopposed when running for reelection in 2014.
+While serving in office, she continued to practice medicine in the emergency departments in Lake Havasu City and Kingman, Arizona.

 Ward was an extremely effective Arizona state senator.
 During her time in office, she sponsored legislation that enabled small businesses in Arizona to thrive, protected our second amendment, decreased the size of government by consolidating redundant departments, and protected vulnerable students in our schools.
 In her last year in office, nineteen of her bills were signed into law.